 The MRT Free Ride for all active military personnel is by virtue of a memorandum of agreement signed between the Department of Transportation/MRT-3 Management and the Armed Forces of the Philippines.

-The MRT Free Ride was given as a token of gratitude and gesture of appreciation to all active military personnel of the Armed Forces of the Philippines (AFP).
+The MRT Free Ride was given as a token of gratitude and appreciation to all active military personnel of the Armed Forces of the Philippines (AFP).

 The Department of Transportation Secretary said that the free train ride is a way of recognizing the sacrifices of the military.

-20 functioning MRT trains are projected to carry as much as 540,000 passengers daily.
+20 functioning MRT trains are projected to carry as many as 540,000 passengers daily.

-So the brave and courageous soldiers can ride these trains at ease and its for free.
+So the brave and courageous soldiers can ride these trains at ease and it is for free.